mateusz-przybyla/mateusz-przybyla/README.md

 ## Hi, I'm Mateusz 👋

 ### 🚀 About Me
 I'm a structural engineer specializing in reinforced concrete structures.
-One day I started coding and realized that it brings me a lot of satisfaction.
+One day, I started coding and realized how much satisfaction it gives to me.
-Right now, I spend a lot of time building my portfolio and consequently preparing to become a professional software/web developer.
+Now, I spend a lot of time building my portfolio and preparing to become a professional software/web developer.

 ### 🌱 At present
 At the beginning of December 2024, I successfully passed the recruitment process for a startup related to audio and video file transcription, where I am developing the application from the developer's side.